cecileung1208/Crowdfunding-Kickstarter-Analysis/README.md

 ## Background

-4,000 projects will be examined to determine the success strategies and key trends to scure funding from Kickstarter, a highly successful crowdfunding service donor.
+4,000 projects will be examined to determine the success strategies and key trends to secure funding from Kickstarter, a highly successful crowdfunding service donor.

 ## Requirements